insongkim/PanelMatch/README.md

 Users can visualize the variation of treatment across space and time.
-This will help users build an intuition about how comparison of treated and control observation can be made.
+This will help users build an intuition about how comparison of treated and control observations can be made.

 ```r
 library(PanelMatch)